AndyMacDonald/YearlyProblem/README.md

 ## Update, January 2019

 This app was originally written in Elm 0.18.
 In January 2019 I upgraded it to Elm 0.19 to take advantage of Elm's new optimization features.
 The recompile cut the size of the javascript file from 450K to 210K.
-Zipping the JS dropped the size to 41K, much easier to load.